A person dealing with different versions of themselves while battling schizophrenia.

 Residual Schizophrenia

-Residual Schizophrenia phrase used to describe a patient who is not presently experiencing prominent delusions, hallucinations, disorganized speech, or disorganized or catatonic behaviors.
-However, they are feeling at least two of those symptoms to a lesser extent, or they continue to experience the negative somatic symptoms of the illness(e.g., difficulty paying attention, social withdrawal, apathy, a reduction in speech).
+Residual Schizophrenia is a phrase used to describe a patient who is not presently experiencing prominent delusions, hallucinations, disorganized speech, or disorganized or catatonic behaviors.
+However, they are feeling at least two of those schizophrenia symptoms to a lesser extent, or they continue to experience the negative somatic symptoms of the illness(e.g., difficulty paying attention, social withdrawal, apathy, a reduction in speech).
 This subtype is distinguished from the "residual phase" of Schizophrenia.

 Catatonic Schizophrenia